 We appreciate this dialogue as an opportunity to stay abreast of current developments, explain Swiss Re's position, inform and shape the policy debate about matters of interest for us, and, not least, learn about trends and developments important for our business at all political levels.

 Our engagement and dialogue with all our stakeholders is based on trust, mutual respect and integrity and is governed by published governance guidelines such as Swiss Re's Code of Conduct.

-In 2019, Swiss Re's total monetary contributions to and spending for political campaigns, political organizations, lobbyists or lobbying organizations, trade associations and other tax-exempt groups across Swiss Re's top three markets by premium (USA, UK, China) and Switzerland as our Headquarters location was USD 3'629'242.-
+In 2020, Swiss Re's total monetary contributions to and spending for political campaigns, political organizations, lobbyists or lobbying organizations, trade associations and other tax-exempt groups across Swiss Re's top three markets by premium (USA, UK, China) and Switzerland as our Headquarters location was USD 2'554'133.- (2019: USD 3'629'242.-)

 Policy engagement in Switzerland

-Our policy engagement is particularly relevant in Switzerland, our global Headquarters location for over 150 years and where Swiss Re employs about 3 300 employees or about 21% of its global workforce.
+Our policy engagement is particularly relevant in Switzerland, our global Headquarters location for over 150 years and where Swiss Re has about 3 300 employees or about 25% of its global workforce.